 - Keep in mind that you don't know your audience, so use humor and wit cautiously and with a critical eye.
 We encourage you to write with personality, but the written word is much more literal than the spoken word and these techniques can be easily misinterpreted and could lead a letter recipient to think that you aren't being genuine.
 When crafting your letter, remember that you are writing for a professional audience.
 If you're not sure about a particular phrase, err on the side of caution.

-Submit your letter(s) and stamped, addressed, and unsealed envelope(s) to the Graduate Office in SUT 2.130 or mail to the Graduate Admissions and Scholarship Coordinator.
+After rough drafts have been approved, you may submit hard copies of your final letter(s) and stamped, addressed, and unsealed envelope(s) to the Graduate Office in SUT 2.130 or mail them to the Graduate Admissions and Scholarship Coordinator.
 Do not mail the letter(s) to the address on your award letter.